ngs-lang/ngs/doc/ngslang.1.md

 # NAME

-ngslang - Next Generation Shell language tutorial.
+ngslang - Next Generation Shell language reference.

-# WHAT IS NGS?
+# What is ngs?

 NGS is an alternative shell.
 At it's core is a domain-specific language that was specifically designed to be a shell language.

 NGS is under development.
 The language part is already good enough to write some useful scripts.
 CLI does not exist yet.
 It will be written using the same language.

-# RUNNING NGS
+# Running ngs scripts

 **ngs** *script_name.ngs*